 White House Holds Summit on LGBT Health in Philadelphia

-February 17, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+February 17, 2012 by Robin Maril, Senior Legislative Counsel

 The White House hosted a conference on LGBT health on Thursday, the first in a series of LGBT summits slated to be held across the country throughout the spring.

 More than 300 attendees from 22 states attended the conference at Jefferson University Hospital in Philadelphia and heard from administration officials from the Department of Health and Human Services, including a keynote address from Secretary Kathleen Sebelius.
 John Berry, the Director of the Office of Personnel Management and the highest ranking openly gay official in the federal government, opened the conference.

 Sebelius and Berry highlighted the work of the Obama administration over the past three years to protect LGBT individuals and families from discrimination, specifically noting the successful repeal of “Don’t Ask, Don’t Tell” and the Department of Justice’s decision to end its defense of the Defense of Marriage Act.

 Secretary Sebelius specifically addressed the administrative developments that HHS has undertaken over the past three years to improve the lives of LGBT people, including the hospital visitation and medical decision-making protections for LGBT families, as well as agency-wide health data collection efforts, and the recently published National HIV/AIDS Strategy.
 Sebelius also emphasized the impact of the Affordable Care Act and health reform on the LGBT community.